One Hundred Years Later….

 DNA Comparison

-DNA is still a mystery to me but I recently tried the new “Compare” feature on Ancestry and noticed an odd discrepancy between my own and my grandson’s ethnicity breakdowns when compared to other family testers.
-My main Asian factor is from “Central & Eastern China,” third line down on the chart, ( 6% ) as is my grandson’s ( only about 1% ) Everyone else’s Asian is from “Southern China,” fourth line down on chart.
-This makes me wonder again about our origins and whether we all had the same set of common ancestors we believed.
+DNA is still a mystery to me but I recently tried the new “Compare” feature on Ancestry and noticed an odd discrepancy between my own, my daughter and my grandson’s ethnicity breakdowns when compared to other family testers.
+My main Asian factor is from “Central & Eastern China,” third line down on the chart, ( 6% ) as is my daughter’s ( about 3% ) and lastly, my grandson’s ( only about 1% ) Everyone else’s Asian is from “Southern China,” fourth line down on chart.
+This makes me wonder again about our origins and whether we all had the same set of common ancestors that we believed.

 Posted in Uncategorized | Comments Off on DNA Comparison